mdconaway/fastapi-cruddy-framework/README.md

 See the examples folder for a quick reference of high level setup.
 It currently contains a fully functional fastapi server which uses fastapi-cruddy-framework and the sqlite adapter.
 It even shows how to override incoming post data to do things like hash a user's password during initial registration using a simple drop-in policy function.

+Come for the websocket manager, stay for the CRUD!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- VERSION COMPATIBILITY INFORMATION -->